Ritualwell: Approach

 "Chapter 1 verse 1 of Pirkei Avot (the Ethics of the Fathers) reminds us to 'build a fence around the Torah.'
 But what if that fence had a gate in it?
 This is just what the creators of ritualwell.org are working on...
 The site includes new spins on traditional rituals... [that] take language into consideration... [and the site] works very hard to be inclusive, open and Jewishly relevant."

 Ritualwell aims to "promote a democratic Judaism where everyone is welcome to submit content and join the conversation."
 Earlier prayer and ritual were committed to paper and published in books.
 Ritualwell seeks to leverage the fluid, changing and democratic nature of the internet.
 While its roots are in the feminist movement, Ritualwell attempts to be broadly inclusive while also seeking to make contemporary feminist Jewish liturgy and rituals widely available.

 The name Ritualwell references a Jewish story of endless water available in the desert.
 The midrash of Miriam's well "is a rabbinic legend that tells of a miraculous well that accompanied the Israelites during their 40 years in the desert at the Exodus from Egypt".
 Though Miriam is closely associated with Jewish feminism, Ritualwell tries to "expand the use of ritual in daily life, to sanctify all life changes for men, women and children."
 The story of Miram's well is linked to a late 20th century feminist addition to the traditional seder plate;

 some seders (including the original Women's Seder, but not limited to women-only seders) now set out a cup for the prophet Miriam as well as the traditional cup for the prophet Elijah, sometimes accompanied by a ritual to honor Miriam.
 Miriam's cup originated in the 1980s in a Boston Rosh Chodesh group; it was invented by Stephanie Loo, who filled it with mayim hayim (living waters) and used it in a feminist ceremony of guided meditation.

 Traditional rituals

 Ritualwell includes information on traditional Jewish rituals such as attending the mikvah, Counting the Omer, and marrying.
 It offers a variety of new approaches to traditional rituals such as marriage (with rituals for same sex weddings and second marriages), baby naming, and the Passover seder.

-Rituals are reshaped by people who want Judaism in their lives but don't feel comfortable with some aspect of the traditional ritual.
+Rituals are reshaped by people who want Judaism in their lives but do not feel comfortable with some aspect of the traditional ritual.
 Current Ritualwell editor Rabbi Roni Handler explains "Even if they do not have a regular spiritual practice, couples view their wedding as a microcosm of the home they are creating together... [they] aren't looking at marriage as a business transaction as it was once understood...
 They want the [ritual] to represent their commitment to each other."
 Since traditional Jewish weddings include a large number of different rituals, Ritualwell includes betrothal blessings, tisches, and other elements of the wedding.